 The Occupational Therapy Admissions Committee reviews all complete application packets.
 Students are recommended for acceptance on the basis of academic proficiency, ratings by clinical supervisor and instructor reference, and ability to communicate well in writing.
 All applicants are notified in writing as to acceptance status.

-IF ACCEPTED INTO OCCUPATIONAL THERAPY COURSES PROOF OF IMMUNIZATION RECORD AND A BACKGROUND CHECK, AND RANDOM DRUG SCREEN(S) WILL BE REQUIRED, AND MAY BE REPEATED BEFORE FIELDWORK
+IF ACCEPTED INTO OCCUPATIONAL THERAPY COURSES PROOF OF IMMUNIZATION RECORD, A BACKGROUND CHECK, AND RANDOM DRUG SCREEN(S) WILL BE REQUIRED, AND MAY BE REPEATED BEFORE FIELDWORK